heyi0616/AdaptiveLipreading/README.md

 # AdaptiveLipreading
-Official Implement of SPEAKER-ADAPTIVE LIPREADING VIA SPATIO-TEMPORAL INFORMATION LEARNING
+Official implement of SPEAKER-ADAPTIVE LIPREADING VIA SPATIO-TEMPORAL INFORMATION LEARNING.
+The training code will be released once the paper is accepted.